 Taxes and Reporting

 Just because you are a nonprofit doesn’t mean that you don’t have to pay taxes or file information with the IRS.
 If your organization has employees, you must pay payroll taxes like any other organization.
 Your accountant / bookkeeper has to understand how to make those timely tax payments and how to file the monthly, quarterly and annual payroll tax reports with the state and federal government reporting agencies.
-All nonprofits must also file annual returns with the IRS called a 990.
+All nonprofits must also file annual returns with the IRS called a Form 990.
 The 990 that you file depends on the amount of revenue your organization brings in every year.
 Failure to file these annual returns can jeopardize your nonprofit status.
 Some states also have annual filing requirements.

 Annual Review, Compilations or Audit